-Matt is a partner who specialises in construction and commercial property law.
+Matt specialises in construction and commercial property law.

 Matt advises clients on the acquisition and disposal of commercial properties, complex commercial developments and widespread leasing work across the office, retail and industrial sectors.
 He has extensive experience in drafting and negotiating tender and construction documentation for both infrastructure and commercial developments.